juwain/experimental.dev/src/posts/stereotypeless-animation.md

 }
 ```

-There are a few more interesting features in the demo that I won't burden the article with (it's better to [explore them live] (https://codepen.io/juwain/pen/MVYVrj).
+There are a few more interesting features in the demo that I won't burden the article with (it's better to [explore them live](https://codepen.io/juwain/pen/MVYVrj)).

 In order to justify the inaccessibiliy of all this disgrace somehow, there is a hidden text describing the content of the presentation in the `.info` paragraph in HTML. 🤓